-Independent Auditors' Report and Consolidated Financial Statements for the year ended 31 December 2016
+Independent Auditors' Report and Consolidated Financial Statements as at 31 December 2017

 Prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union

 Translation note:

 This version of the accompanying consolidated financial statements is a translation from the original, which was prepared in Slovak.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However, in all matters of interpretation of information, views or opinions, the original language version of the consolidated financial statements takes precedence over this translation.